-• Although Blacks comprised 18% of the youth population aged 10 to 17 years, they accounted for about one-third of juvenile arrests (61%), detention admissions (62%), and commitments to state correctional facilities (66%).
+Although Blacks comprised 18% of the youth population aged 10 to 17 years, they accounted for 61% of juvenile arrests, 62% of detention admissions, and 66% of admissions to state juvenile correctional facilities.

 Gender differences continued to exist in 2014.